LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - config to lower memo table size for Chess/Life instances for puzzles that don't need big perf. i guess on_init has to look at the state struct because normal path will zero init which can use default and the game can poke in smaller numbers early.
-- the mandelbrot square flickers red on the frame where life gets suspended. which could give away the hidden puzzle early.
-- fix the rooms. life unloads when you can still see it in the blue hallway and the blue corner isn't in any room at all.
+- fix the rooms. life unloads when you can still see it in the blue hallway and the blue corner isn't in any room at all. and you can see mandelbrot square flicker on the first frame it resumes.
 - takes so long to compile (2300ms -safe)
   - filtering out the apps i dont use yet helped, ~1750, but still half of that is FEAT_REPL for terminal but once i add circuit/gui.fr i'll need the compiler anyway so not really worth changing.